SteeltoeOSS/Steeltoe/README.md

 # Building Pre-requisites
 To build and run the unit tests:

-1. .NET Core SDK 1.0.4 or greater
+1. .NET Core SDK
-2. .NET Core Runtime 1.1
+2. .NET Core Runtime

 # Building Packages & Running Tests - Windows
 To build the packages on windows: